oezg/InMemoryNotepad-go/README.md

 ## Objectives
 When the command is `create`:

-* The program should interpret the data as a type string and make a new note that contains this text.
+* The program should interpret the data and make a new note.

 When the command is `clear`: